hyesungoh/whatIsSQL/README.md

 SELECT * FROM tablename ORDER BY fieldname;

 -- descending
-SELECT * FROM tablename ORDER BY fieldname;
+SELECT * FROM tablename ORDER BY fieldname DESC;
 ```

 #### WHERE